BIGJRA/BIGJRA.github.io/reborn.md

     - Double Kick
     - Lick

 Since last time, Victoria has evolved some of her team, but she shouldn't be too much of a threat if you've been able to defeat all the gym leaders to this point.
 She has a bit of diversity on her team: Kirlia and Pikachu can hit moderately hard with their STAB Special moves.
-Torracat will dampen a physical sweeper if you have one.
-Ultimately you can probably find a way to set up on Pancham or just overwhelm her in a 6v4.
+Torracat will dampen your physical sweeper and fight get some lucky flinches with Bite or Fire Fang.
+Ultimately, you can probably find a way to set up on Pancham or just overwhelm her in a 6v4.

-This is technically part of another gauntlet: time for another battle right after, though you do get healed.
+This is part of another gauntlet: time for another battle right after, though you do get healed.

 **Swag Jockey Fern (2x Super Potion).
 Field: No Field**
 - Rhyhorn, Lv.
 30, Ability: Reckless, Brave Nature, IVs: 20